HugoDaniel/hugodaniel.com/content/projects/shader-canvas/_index.md

 With the Shader Canvas module system you can declaratively, through HTML tags, create these kind of abstractions and new tags.

-Read more about how you can create graphics abstractions in the `<new-modules>` tutorial section.
+Read more about Shader Canvas in the [documentation page](/projects/shader-canvas/documentation/).